-^{}Please note: unless required by the College to stay, all students must vacate the residence halls during break.
+Please note: unless required by the College to stay, all students must vacate the residence halls during break.
 Students should leave within 24 hours of their last final.
-Students who wish to remain on campus during break will need to apply to the Residence Life Office at least two weeks prior to the beginning of winter break.
-Students approved to live on-campus over the winter break will be charged a one-time fee of \$150, plus \$15.00 per day of occupancy.
+Students wishing to remain on campus during break must apply to the Residence Life Office at least two weeks before winter break begins.
+Students approved to live oncampus over the winter break will be charged a one-time fee of \$150, plus \$15.00 per day of occupancy.
 Contact the Residence Life Office with questions.